Welcome!! Find amazing teaching resources! CLICK HERE to Shop Now!

 Why Classroom Rules are Important

 First off, I must state that I love rules.
 I am a rule follower so being in a classroom with rules is like a penguin in the artic.
 Rules are what give our students in the classroom boundaries.
 It lets them know what they can and cannot do.
-As teachers we need to be sure that we are going over these rules thoroughly to make sure they understand what is expected of them.
+As teachers, we need to be sure that we are going over these rules thoroughly to make sure they understand what is expected of them.
+And the only way you can do that is to teach rules explicitly.

-During the first weeks of school I am like a broken record.
+During the first weeks of school, I am like a broken record.
 I am constantly stating our classroom rules and I am giving lots of examples in different areas in the classroom.
 I explain how each rule can be interpreted in that part of our classroom whether it is the direct instruction area, work tasks, or sensory room.
 This allows the students to internalize that information and see examples they can emulate.
+We have lessons that are dedicated just to our classroom rules and then I use other materials to reinforce the concepts.

-In order to be able to do this and tackle different modes of learning for my students I created a few products that could be used with multiple learners but, still was functional and appropriate for teaching rules during those first weeks of school.
+I made a few products to use with multiple learners but, still was functional and appropriate for teaching rules during those first weeks of school.

 One thing I love to do with these types of materials is make sure they are sturdy!
 So I always am sure to print on cardstock and laminate them with 5 mil lamination so they last all year!